CS2613-WI2023/journal-athuduku/README.md

 # Introduction to Python
 Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.
 Python is dynamically-typed and garbage-collected.
 It supports multiple programming paradigms, including structured, object-oriented and functional programming.

-# Syntax and Symantics
+# Syntax and Semantics

 ### Syntax
-The syntax of a programming language refers to the order to which different elements are combined to from valid expressions.
-It also the set of rules that defines how a Python code will be written and interpreted.
+The syntax of a programming language refers to the order in which different elements are combined to form valid expressions.
+It is also the set of rules that defines how a Python code will be written and interpreted.

 An example of a syntax rule for programming is the assignment statement:
 >The print() is a reserved keyword and we have to pass the variable inside it to print the value.